FFG Median, Skips, Lottery, Lotto Filtering, Probability, Odds, Jackpot

-I ran my lottery software Combinations.exe to generate ranges of combinations around the field's midpoint or around the probability median for a 6/69 lotto game.
+I ran my lottery software Combinations to generate ranges of combinations around the field's midpoint or around the probability median for a 6/69 lotto game.

 Next, I checked for winners in the output file against real draws in PA 6/69 lotto (350 real lottery draws at my discretion).
-The 'mid-point output' achieved 3 '5 of 6' hits and 140 '4 of 6 hits'.
-The game odds are '1 in 317,000' for '5 of 6' and '1 in 4092' for '4 of 6'.
-The '5 of 6' hits were recorded in 350 x 1000 = 350,000 combinations.
-Therefore, the 'mid-point' strategy was about 3 times better than random play in the '5 of 6' case.
-For the '4 of 6' case, '1 in 4092' applied to 350,000 lotto combinations translates into 85.
+The mid-point output achieved 3 5 of 6 hits and 140 4 of 6 hits.
+The game odds are 1 in 317,000 for 5 of 6 and 1 in 4092 for 4 of 6.
+The 5 of 6 wins were recorded in 350 x 1000 = 350,000 combinations.
+Therefore, the mid-point strategy was about 3 times better than random play in the 5 of 6 situation.
+For the 4 of 6 case, 1 in 4092 applied to 350,000 lotto combinations translates into 85.
 The mid-point strategy hit 140 times, or about one and a half times better.

-The next test was applied against the 'FFG median', instead of the mid-point.
-The FFG median is calculated in FFG for a degree of certainty equal to 50%.
+The next test was applied against the FFG median, instead of the mid-point.
+The FFG median is calculated in FFG for a degree of certainty DC equal to 50%.
 The FFG median is 83,092,731 for a 6/69 lotto game.
 A number of 1000 combinations were generated in the 83,092,231 83,093,231 range.
 The results were undoubtedly better.
-The strategy yielded 6 '5 of 6' hits and 238 '4 of 6' hits.
-Compared to purely random play, the 'FFG median' strategy was 6 times better for '5 of 6' and about 3 times better for '4 of 6'.
+The strategy yielded 6 5 of 6 hits and 238 4 of 6 hits.
+Compared to purely random play, the FFG median strategy was 6 times better for 5 of 6 and about 3 times better in the 4 of 6 case.

-I saw in the newsgroups similar tests applied to UK 6/49 lotto game, with lower odds than PA's 6/69 monster lotto.
+I saw in the newsgroups similar tests applied to UK 6/49 lotto game, with lower odds than Pennsylvania's 6/69 monster lotto.
 This time, the results were inverted: the mid-point strategy was favored!
 It became clear to me that this type of lottery strategy favors the probability (FFG) median in high odds games.
 The higher the odds, the better the FFG median strategy fares.

 I did the test for 10000 lotto combinations against the same 350-draw data file (PA 6/69 lotto).
 I ran the test for both the midpoint and FFG median: 5000 below and 5000 above (actually, there are 10,001 lotto combinations, including the pivots).
 The results were dramatic!

 1) The midpoint strategy performed worse than in the 1000 test; even worse than random play!
-It recorded 6 '5 of 6' hits and 442 '4 of 6' wins.
+It recorded 6 5 of 6 hits and 442 4 of 6 wins.
 That's about half of what lotto random play yields!

-2) The 'probability median' strategy was far better than the '1000-combination test' and far-far better than random play.
+2) The probability median strategy was far better than the 1000-combination test and far-far better than random play.

-- 1 '6 of 6' (jackpot) win (34 times better than random play!);
+- 1 6 of 6 (jackpot) win (34 times better than random play);

-- 75 '5 of 6' hits;
+- 75 5 of 6 hits;

-- 2,232 '4 of 6' wins!
+- 2,232 4 of 6 wins!

 Again, a random play for an equivalent amount of combinations (350 x 10001 = 3,500,350) should yield:

-- 0.029 '6 of 6' hits;
+- 0.029 6 of 6 hits;

-- 11 '5 of 6' hits;
+- 11 5 of 6 hits;

-- 855 '4 of 6' wins.
+- 855 4 of 6 wins.